Puranjit/Deep-Learning/README.md

 # Scikit-learn
 This repository gives an introduction and some basics on how to use Scikit learn API to build neural network

+# Image-Segmentation-using-Pixellib
+This repository runs pixel-wise image segmentation on images and forms masks on the objects detected with certain accuracies